 Does a career in the fast paced, high-octane world of Wall Street appeal to you?
 If you are among the many college age people who strive for an interesting and rewarding job in the center of the global financial market, now is the time to act.
+There is more to Wall Street than the stereotypical overcrowded stock-trading floor depicted in the media.
+In fact, a lot of Wall Street is focused on intense market research, alternative assets, crypto taxes, and essentially any “high-rollers” in the financial sector.
 What are the steps that can set you on the pathway to finance jobs in the world’s financial capital, New York City?
 How do people maximize their chances of not only landing such jobs but also thriving in them?

 Everything begins with research.
 Wall Street candidates should study the job market to get a feel for what’s available and what’s not.
 The single most important component of success is a college degree.
 Getting and financing one should be uppermost in your mind.
 Next, seek internship positions with financial services firms while in college, get any paid industry experience you can, and start building a professional network from day one.
 Consider the following suggestions to land a career-oriented position on Wall Street.